Storage Battery

 The life expectancy of your storage battery depends on several factors:

 How much energy does your home use?
-If your home requires a lot of power and has high power demand, this will increase the number of cycles the battery will have over its lifespan.
-The more cycles a battery goes through, the shorter its lifespan becomes.
-More expensive chargers tend to charge batteries more efficiently and may extend their life because less energy is wasted during charging.
-Over time, this will cause wear and tear on lead-acid and lithium ion battery models.
-However, since we’ve established above that the lithium-ion models last longer, mainly because they’re less prone to degradation from continuous cycling, maybe that’s not bad news!
+If your home requires a lot of power and the power demand is high, this will increase the number of cycles the battery will undergo over its lifespan.
+The more cycles a battery undergoes, the shorter its lifespan will be.
+More expensive chargers tend to charge the battery more efficiently and extend the battery’s life because less energy is wasted during the charging process.
+Over time, this will cause wear and tear on lead-acid and lithium-ion batteries.
+However, we have established above that lithium-ion batteries last longer, mainly because they are less prone to degradation from continuous cycling!

 Storage Battery 4